d1mnewz/LinkedIn2CV/README.md

-# LinkedIn2CV - Converts LinkedIn profile into PDF CV
+# LinkedIn2CV

+Automatically converts your LinkedIn profile into PDF CV overnight.
+Make the changes to your LinkedIn profile and it will get reflected in PDF so you only need to keep LinkedIn profile in sync!

 ## LinkedIn